WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 Why this matters?

 You may encounter personal and global challenges in your lifetime.
 The bigger the opportunity for change, the better it is to have clear ideas of the obstacles and opportunities.
-The WALOP is simply a roadmap for methodical breakdown of the work into manageable tasks and ways to network with teams of support.
+The WALOP is simply a roadmap of all the most crucial work we can find and a methodical breakdown into manageable tasks, solutions and networks of supportive teams for this and future generations.

 What can I do?